boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ***Wrap***

-This option allows you to wrap legend items based on 'Text Width' value.
+This option enables you to wrap legend items based on the value of `Text Width`.

 ![Legend Overflow Wrap Option in chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legend-text-overflow-wrap-option.png)